 Step 1 – Part 1 (Self-assessment)

-self-assessment test.
-You must get 100% on the exam but you may
+complete the assessment.
+You must get 100% on the

 Step 2 – Part 2 (Training Day)

 In order to be Section 22 certified you must

 attend a 1-day MHA Training Day.
 NES have confirmed

 - Thursday 26 April 2018 (pre CCT) -

 - Friday 18 May 2018 (Consultants, SAS, Locums) -